bigbenno1/agri-sense/README.md

 Run: npm start to launch the React development server.

 Backend:
+Clone the repo,
+#1. python3 -m venv venv #Creates a dedicated, isolated Python environment.
+#2. source venv/bin/activate #Activates the new environment.
-Clone the repo, install Python and dependencies, and run python backend/app.py.
+#3. pip install -r requirements.txt #install Python and dependencies
+#4. run python backend/app.py.
+#5.
 Navigate to http://localhost:5000/api/status in the browser.
 If the confirmation JSON is visible, the environment is correctly configured.